Payment of Charges and Fees

 All charges and fees (unless otherwise noted) are billed on a semester basis.
 The fall term payment is due August 3.
-The spring term payment is due December 1.
+The spring term payment is due December 1 except for students enrolling at Barnard for the first time in Spring 2016 who have a payment deadline of January 8, 2016.
 Payments received after these dates are subject to escalating late payment fees that begin at $75 and increase weekly.
 Registration for either semester will not be complete until all College costs have been paid.
 Occupancy of an assigned dormitory room will not be permitted until charges have been paid in full as required.
 Students admitted after August 1 (for fall) or December 1 (for spring), must pay the balance due by the first day of registration.

 Financial aid grants and any loans (less loan origination fees imposed by your lender) may be deducted from the semester charges in order to calculate the balance due.
 Use the Bursar Worksheet to reflect any adjustments to the balance shown on your bill.